The Prize Target for Every NFL Team in Free Agency

 At some point, Baltimore general manager Ozzie Newsome just needs to accept it's their weakness during draft evaluations.
 At some point, he is going to just need to pay a free-agent receiver.
 Hopefully, that point is the 2018 offseason.

-Still only a 24-year-old, there's a good chance Sammy Watkins, the fourth overall pick in the 2014 draft, is able to hit the free market.
+Still only a 24-year-old, Sammy Watkins, the fourth overall pick in the 2014 draft, has a good chance of being a free agent.

 After recording over 66 receiving yards per game and 17 touchdowns in his first three years with the Buffalo Bills, Watkins was traded to the Los Angeles Rams after the first week of the 2017 preseason.
 The cost?
 Cornerback E.J.
 Gaines and a second-round pick.

-Learning the offense on the fly, Watkins was able to record 593 receiving yards and eight touchdowns for the high-flying Rams offense, but he is not one of the 10 Rams with a cap hit over $5 million in 2018.
+Learning the offense on the fly, Watkins was able to record 593 receiving yards and eight touchdowns for the high-flying Rams offense.
+But the Rams already have 10 players with a cap hit over $5 million in 2018.
 While Los Angeles is busy paying its linebacker corps, star defensive tackle Aaron Donald, twice-tagged cornerback Trumaine Johnson and Watkins are all looking for new deals.

 Should Watkins get lost in the shuffle, he's a perfect fit for Baltimore, a team that could use a highly touted speed demon falling in their lap.
 Over the last two years, the only quarterback who has a worse yards per attempt number (with at least 500 passes) than the Ravens' Joe Flacco is Brock Osweiler.
 Opening up the downfield throw for Flacco is paramount.